rtCamp/docs.rtcamp.com/rtmedia/addons/ffmpeg/index.markdown

 wordpress_id: 67191
 ---

-This addon adds automatic video conversion support for rtMedia plugin.
+This addon adds automatic video conversion support for the rtMedia plugin.
 When installed, your BuddyPress users will be able to upload videos in many more formats.

+The addon's foremost feature is uploading and converting the entire audio and video file to mp3 and mp4 respectively.
+This plugin is the very first of its kind and a complete media package for BuddyPress which allows sharing audios, videos and images in various kind of file formats.

-Now, along with converting your videos, the [FFMPEG converter](https://rtcamp.com/store/buddypress-media-ffmpeg-converter/) also creates and sets an image thumbnail.
+Along with converting your videos, the [FFMPEG converter](https://rtcamp.com/products/rtmedia-ffmpeg-addon/) also creates and sets an image thumbnail.
 It uses an algorithm to choose the best thumbnail.
-It also creates two additional thumbnails that you can switch to, in case you don’t like the default one.
+It also creates two additional thumbnails that you can switch to, in case you do not like the default one.

 You can test this on our [live demo server](http://demo.rtcamp.com/bpm-ffmpeg/).
-Also following screenshot shows interface to select thumbnail:
+The following screenshot shows the interface to select a thumbnail:

 [![rtmedia-ffmpeg-video-thumbail-selection](http://docs.rtcamp.com/wp-content/uploads/2014/08/rtmedia-ffmpeg-video-thumbail-selection.png)](http://docs.rtcamp.com/wp-content/uploads/2014/08/rtmedia-ffmpeg-video-thumbail-selection.png)

 ## Requirements and Resources

-  1. You need to have VPS/Dedicated server to use this product.
+  1. You need to have a VPS or Dedicated server to use this product.
 This will NOT work on shared hosting.

-  2. You need to install free & open-source media-node project to handle FFMPEG conversion/encoding queue, as per the instructions here.
+  2. You need to install a free & open-source media-node project to handle FFMPEG conversion/encoding queue, as per the [instructions here](https://rtcamp.com/media-node/).

-  3. OS Requirement for media-node: Minimum Ubuntu 8.04, Debian 6.x, Centos 6.x, RHEL 6.x.
+  3. OS Requirement for media-node: Ubuntu 8.04 and higher, Debian 6.x and higher, Centos 6.x and higher, RHEL 6.x and higher.
 No support for Windows or Mac.

-rtMedia FFMPEG Converter Plugin’s foremost feature is uploading and converting the entire audio and video file to mp3 and mp4 respectively.
-This plugin is the very first of its kind and a complete media package for BuddyPress which allows sharing audio, video and image in different kind of file formats.
+  4. Make sure that the Media-Node Server is always running.

-## How it will work
+## How does it work?

-  * When a user uploads a media file, the plugin will check if the file is in compatible format.
+  * When a user uploads a media file, the plugin checks if the file is in a compatible format.

-  * If uploaded file requires to be converted, the file will be sent to the Media-Node Server for conversion.
+  * If uploaded file requires to be converted, the file is sent to the Media-Node Server for conversion.

-  * It will then be pulled back and stored on the Webhosting server.
+  * After conversion, the converted file is downloaded and stored on the Web hosting server.

-  * Please make sure that at all times the Media-Node Server is running.

 ## Features

-  * As an admin you can restrict your users to share any type of Media (image, audio or video)
+  * As an admin, you can restrict your users to uploading only certain type of Media (image, audio or video)

   * You can change the Server URL as per your needs.
 (By default it is http://localhost:1203/upload)